alexiscarbillet/ac-electricity/docs/index.md

 This website will contains different topics about electricity and the science behind it.

-So far, there are 6 main categories:
+So far, there are several main categories:

 - **conductors**: about the different conductors of electricity.